Kitul Industry in Sri Lankan

 At its purest, it boasts woody, floral, smoky, and even savory notes and is used widely in Sri Lankan cuisine.
 It is also further boiled down and set into molds, usually fashioned out of empty coconut shells, to make little blocks of Hakuru, or jaggery, a partially refined palm sugar used all over the island.

 However, the story of Kithul is not as sweet as its final products due to the following reasons.

 - Deterioration of traditional tapping technology

-- There is no formal cultivation system/programme for Kithul
+- There is no formal cultivation system/program for Kithul

-- Industry depend on naturally grown Kithul trees.
+- Industry depends on naturally grown Kitul trees.

-- No industries have established from Kithul other than Jagarry or Pani.
+- No industries have been established in Kitul other than Jagarry or Pani.

 Having noted the above issues the firm has identified possible solutions brought forward by stakeholders of the industry.
 With the effluxion of time, the industry faced challenges, and traditional techniques used in tapping deteriorated from generation to generation as people kept the formula a closely guarded secret.

 As the demand for Kitul products is higher people used various chemicals such as carbide and battery acids to tap inflorescence.
 The success rate of a Kitul tree had dropped to 20-30%.